melezhik/papers/blogs-perl-org/sparrowdo/part5.md

 A [proc-validate](https://sparrowhub.org/info/proc-validate) plugin takes 2 parameters at input.
 The first one is the path to file where PID is written, and the second optional one - Perl regular expression to identify a process at process tree.
 Even providing only the first parameter is enough but
 I also set a _footprint_ to make my example more explanatory.

+# Summary

+We've learned how to manage linux services with the help of sparrowdo.
+It's easy and it makes your routine tasks automated.
+And if you want to add some "audit" to your running services, which of course sounds reasonable for maintainers jobs the easies way to start with is using simple `proc-validate` plugin.

+---

+See you soon at our next topic.

+Have a fun in coding and automation.

+-- Alexey Melezhik